Mvalentino92/Math_4_Glory/README.md

 **QuickBubbleSort.java:** A modified implementation of the Bubble Sort algorithm that sorts in 63% of the time.

+**Threaded_VS_NormalMergeSort.java:** Compares the vanilla version of Mergesort, with a version that uses two threads.
+The multithreaded version splits the list of numbers, and hands each half off to a thread that will call mergesort.
+After they are both done executing, they are merged one final time resulting in the sorted list.
+Past around 60,000 the multithreaded version is faster, and receives a maximum speed boost of about half (for inputs in the millions).

 **areaOfCircle.java:** Calculates the area of the circle, without the use of PI.
 Instead, uses an estimation based on a number of  triangles approaching infinitely small areas.
 Accurate to a percent error of 0.04

 **babylonian.java:** Uses the babylonian method to approximate a square root.
 Asks the user for their initial guess.